lmondada/dphil-thesis/content/04_matching/04_anchors.md

-ordering operations in lexicographic order of the port labels is equivalent to a depth-first traversal of the graph. `CanonicalAnchors` implements a recursive depth-first traversal (DFS), with the twist that the recursion is explicit only on the anchor nodes, and otherwise relying on the lexicographic ordering just like in `CanonicalSpanningTree`: lines 5--15 of `CanonicalAnchors` correspond to the iterations of the `for` loop (line 11--20) of `CanonicalSpanningTree` until an anchor operation is found (i.e. the `else` branch on lines 18--20 is
+ordering operations in lexicographic order of the port labels is equivalent to a depth-first traversal of the graph. `CanonicalAnchors` implements a recursive depth-first traversal (DFS), with the twist that the recursion is explicit only on the anchor nodes and otherwise relying on the lexicographic ordering just like in `CanonicalSpanningTree`: lines 5--15 of `CanonicalAnchors` correspond to the iterations of the `for` loop (line 11--20) of `CanonicalSpanningTree` until an anchor operation is found (i.e. the `else` branch on lines 18--20 is